eleonore-kaplan/pscopf/docs/src/model/1_problem.md

 Reserves are an optimization lever.
 Their level can be controled by the optimizer (i.e. decision variable, c.f.
 TODO:LINK_TO_DVAR_RESERVE).
 They are delocalized.
 They can be positive or negative.
-Their minimum and maximum level are [MISSING] input parameters.
+Their minimum and maximum levels are [MISSING] input parameters.

 ## Output